Treatment for Testicular Cancer in Sacramento, CA

 - Surgery– Usually a first choice from patients, this typically involves doctors making a small incision to the scrotum to remove the cancerous testicle.
 Then, the vas-deferens are tied together to ensure that the cancer does not spread and then the scrotum is sewn back to normal.
 This is called a radical inguinal orchiectomy.

 - Chemotherapy– This type of treatment uses swallowable pills or injection-based medicine to target the cancer.
 Usually, this treatment is provided through IV and fed through the veins.

 - Radiation– This treatment involves energy radiation beams that are designed to target and kill the cancerous cells or at least slow them from spreading.

 - Stem cell transplant and high-dose chemotherapy regimens– When chemotherapy is not effective or does not eliminate the cancer completely, doctors will administer higher doses of chemotherapy to fully remove it.

-The board-certified urologists with Advanced Urology specialize in diagnosing and treating testicular cancer.
+Urologist Javid Javidan, MD with Advanced Urology specializes in diagnosing and treating testicular cancer.
 If you are looking for treatment for testicular cancer in the Sacramento, CA area, please contact Advanced Urology today.
-Give our Folsom office a call at (916) 936-1010 or call our Carmichael office at (916) 245-2444.
+Give our Folsom clinic a call at (916) 936-1010 or call our Carmichael clinic at (916) 245-2444.
 Or request an appointment through our secure online form.